Watch our introduction to viSNE video of viSNE being run and analyzed on a public example dataset.

 Where is my viSNE analysis?

 The viSNE analysis can be found on the Experiment Summary page of the original Cytobank Experiment alongside SPADE or CITRUS analyses under the “Advanced Analyses” section.
 It is also possible to access a viSNE analysis via the dropdown viSNE shortcut menu at the top of the experiment page.
-A viSNE analysis can be cloned and it will show up in the inbox as a cloned experiment.
+A viSNE analysis can be cloned and it will show up in the Experiment Manager as a cloned experiment.

 Does viSNE downsample or upsample data?